zkf85/zkf85.github.io/_posts/2018-12-03-flask-uwsgi-nginx-deploy.md

 #### 2.3.2.
 Creating a systemd Unit File
 Next, let's create the systemd service unit file.
 Creating a systemd unit file will allow Ubuntu's init system to automatically start uWSGI and serve the Flask application whenever the server boots.

-Create a unit file ending in .service (e.g. `myproject.service`) within the `/etc/systemd/system` directory with the following snippet:
+Create a unit file ends with .service (e.g. `myproject.service`) within the `/etc/systemd/system` directory with the following snippet:
 ```ini
 [Unit]
 Description=uWSGI instance to serve myproject